SumoLogic/sumologic-documentation/docs/integrations/sumo-apps/log-analysis-quickstart.md

 ### Collectors and Source Monitoring

-The Panels in the Collector and Source Monitoring Dashboard help you keep an eye on the machines running Collectors and Sources.
+The panels in the Collector and Source Monitoring dashboard help you keep an eye on the machines running Collectors and Sources.
 If a machine begins to have issues (such as no logs being uploaded to Sumo Logic) you'll know at a glance.

 * **Issues by Collector.** This panel displays the number of log messages that contain error, exception, or failure terms by Collector.
 * **Issues by Source.** Shows the number of log messages that contain error, exception, or failure terms by each Collector's Source.